alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

 #### Conditional theory

-These inductive probes were cool, but I couldn't fit them into my picture of how OthelloGPT was computing the board state in just 5 layers.
-In order to do this, it had to be possible to calculate several sub-states in parallel.
-One obvious example was the $$empty$$ (E) state, which was computed across all game positions and board squares after just one attention layer!
+These inductive probes were cool, but this logic would require 31 layers to compute all board positions.
+Yet, judging from the accuracy plots, OthelloGPT seemed to suffice with just 5.
+This meant that it had to be calculating board state elements across multiple positions in parallel.
+One clear example was the $$empty$$ (E) state, which was computed across all game positions and board squares after just one attention layer!

 I figured that the model had to be separating out the simplest possible features for each square, computing each one in parallel, at the earliest layer possible, and then combining them in later layers.
 For example, the $$captured$$ (C) feature could be initialised as a maximum likelihood prior across all squares that a move could *potentially* capture and then refined over subsequent layers (it's not possible to capture (E) squares, etc.).
 This greedy approach could explain the better-than-random probe accuracies at L0, immediately after embedding.